isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 ~~~~~~~~~~~~~~~~~

 Here is an extensive example for a role accepting all read commands, with
-the exception of ``config-get``, e.g. for hiding passwords.
+the exception of :isccmd:`config-get`, e.g. for hiding passwords.
 For any remote
 user who is not recognized as "user1", all commands should be rejected.

 The first option is to put the allowed commands in the "accept-commands"